sanposhiho/gomockhandler/README.md

 gomockhandler -config=/path/to/config.json -concurrency=10 mockgen
 ```

+As you can see, by specifying `concurrency`, you can generate mocks in parallel.

 ## check if mock is up-to-date

 You can check if the mock is generated based on the latest interface.